BA (Hons)

 Course details

-The course seeks to move you progressively through a structured series of writing assignments and exercises, working on all genres of writing in the first year, and then allowing you to specialise in Years 2 and 3.
+The course seeks to move you progressively through a structured series of writing assignments and exercises, working on all genres of writing in Year 1.
 Your work develops in a workshop environment bolstered by positive critical encouragement and direction throughout.
 Additional guidance is given on audience (for example, editor, agent or publisher) where appropriate.

 Work placements

-We offer the chance to conduct a work placement in Year 2.
+We offer the chance to conduct a work placement as part of the optional Year 3 module Creative Industries.

 Study abroad

-Our BA (Hons) Creative Writing course provides an opportunity for you to study abroad in the United States of America (USA).
-For more information see our .
+Our BA (Hons) Creative Writing course provides an opportunity for you to study abroad in the United States of America or Canada.
+For more information see our Study Abroad page.

 Learning and teaching